remix-run/remix/docs/future/vite.md

 #### Regular CSS Imports

-When importing a CSS file in Vite, its default export is its file contents as a string.
-This differs from the Remix compiler which provides the file's URL.
+When importing a CSS file in Vite, the default export will be the file contents as a string.
+This differs from the Remix compiler, which instead provides the file's URL.
 To import the URL of a CSS file in Vite, you'll need to explicitly add `?url` to the end of the import path:

 ```diff
 -import styles from "./styles.css";